Blockchain is great, but: What are the limitations?

 Before applying Blockchain in practice, there’s an essential, you can call it, an activity that is to be accomplished — specify the governance.
-We’re dealing with a decentralized environment, where decision making is carried out on the basis of consensus because participants don’t trust each other.
-If there would be a certain entity that’s in charge of upgrading the system, dealing with certain difficulties in it and so on — the system would be centralized.
-Thus, it is extremely hard to determine correct conditions from the very start.
-Conditions that would allow accurate decision making in the network, that doesn’t have a responsible party, but a ‘decentralized community’ that, by means of consensus, decides what to do.
+We’re dealing with a decentralized environment, where decision-making is carried out on the basis of consensus because participants don’t trust each other.
+If there would be a certain entity that was in charge of upgrading the system, dealing with certain difficulties in it, and so on — the system would be centralized.
+Thus, it is extremely hard to determine the correct conditions from the very start.
+Conditions that would allow accurate decision making in the network, that doesn’t have a responsible party, but a ‘decentralized community that, by means of consensus, decides what to do.

 Ethereum split as an example

-In case of a decentralized network, you take all the responsibility, because you are involved in the process of managing the state of the system together with everyone.
-While the rules by which the system operates is the only guarantor of integrity.
+In the case of a decentralized network, you take all the responsibility, because you are involved in the process of managing the state of the system together with everyone.
+While the rules by which the system operates are the only guarantor of integrity.
 Each participant verifies the activity correctness of the least.
 Even the court is unable to implement a solution that contradicts the protocol rules.
-Because management of digital assets is, so far, beyond power and authorities of the court.
+Because management of digital assets is, so far, beyond the power and authority of the court.